eadanie1/oauth-react/README.md

-Got it, let's combine both frontend and backend descriptions into one README.
-Here's the updated version:

----

 # OAuth Authentication with React Frontend and Node.js Backend

 This project provides OAuth authentication with Facebook, Google, and LinkedIn using a React frontend and a Node.js backend.